Google Cloud Identity

 • Standard Environment

-• Rapid scaling and Zero downscaling is possible, can scale from zero instances up to thousands very quickly.
+• Rapid scaling with scale-to-zero capability — can scale from zero instances up to thousands very quickly.

 • Flexible Environment